PeterOlaleru/function-prediction/docs/overview.md

 **Asymmetric loss integration** ✅
 Down-weighting easy negatives, focusing on hard positives.
 Like spending investigation time on unclear cases, not obvious innocents — handles extreme imbalance (F1 0.18→0.23, +29%).

-**Label propagation** (ancestor propagation) ✅
+**Label propagation** (ancestor propagation) ❌ FAILED
 If you predict a very specific term, auto-add its broader parents.
-Like saying "Golden Retriever" implies "Dog" → painless lift (+0.02–0.04).
+Like saying "Golden Retriever" implies "Dog". **Does NOT work with KNN** — predictions are too noisy (~60-70% accuracy), so propagation amplifies errors up the hierarchy.
+Result: -15% F1.
+May help with high-accuracy deep learning models (>90% accuracy).

 **Per-aspect evaluation** ✅
 Competition metric: compute F1 separately for MF, BP, CC, then average the three.
 Not a single F1 across all terms.
 Kaggle does this automatically; local validation must match.
 Now correctly implemented in notebooks 01-02.